-Summary: Sites and/or educators interested in supporting early career teachers may find this resource useful: a description of how several sites developed and integrated their programs for new teachers—which were originally supported by NWP New Teacher Initiative grants—into the ongoing work of the site.
-Whether you are considering starting small (Southern Nevada: Study Groups), going all in (Houston: Intensive Summer Institute), or experimenting somewhere in the middle (Delaware: Workshop Series), there is something here to help you devise a program that can provide the support, collaboration, and collegiality new teachers need to thrive during their early professional years.
+Summary: Teacher leaders interested in supporting early career teachers may find this resource useful as it describes how several National Writing Project sites developed programs for teachers new to the profession.
+Originally supported by NWP New Teacher Initiative grants, new teacher programs were integrated into the ongoing work of the site.
+Whether you are considering starting small (Southern Nevada: Study Groups), going all in (Houston: Intensive Summer Institute), or experimenting somewhere in the middle (Delaware: Workshop Series), there are protocols and other resources in this collection to help you devise a program that can provide the support, collaboration, and collegiality new teachers need to thrive during their early professional years.

 Original Date of Publication: March 2008

 If improved literacy skills are vital to our nation’s future, orienting new teachers in the ways of successfully teaching these skills must be at the heart of the writing project’s mission.
 NWP’s New-Teacher Initiative (NTI) has grown from this premise, funding sites to specifically address the needs of new teachers.

 From the outset of the New-Teacher Initiative, the National Writing Project intended that the funded sites would find ways to sustain their work with those new to the profession.
 With focused support from the national leadership team guiding the NTI work, many of the participating sites have effectively integrated NTI programs into their local site work.